metaodi/release-hostages/README.md

 # Release hostages
-C implementation of the _classic_ hostages problem:
+C implementation of the _"classic"_ hostages problem:

 > There are 10 hostages in solitary cells.
 > There's a central living room with one light bulb; this bulb is initially off.